-Disqualification is exercised at the discretion of the college and becomes effective on the first day of the fall or spring semester following college action.
-A disqualified student is notified by the Office of the Registrar and/or the dean of the college and is not allowed to register for a fall or spring semester at the university until reinstated.
+If, after one semester on probation, the overall GPA is not at the required level and the conditions of probation have not been met, the student is disqualified for a minimum of two full academic semesters.
+Disqualification is exercised at the discretion of the institute and becomes effective on the first day of the fall or spring semester following institute action.
+A disqualified student is notified by the Office of the Registrar and/or the dean of the institute and is not allowed to register for a fall or spring semester at the university until reinstated.
+Students whose cumulative GPA is below 2.00, but are still in academic good standing according to university standards, are ineligible to major in SDI or SALA, but may be eligible for majors in other colleges at ASU.